dimsp4/dhimas-betest/README.md

 ## BtpnAuthAPI

-API ini untuk Register, Login, dan mendapatkan token untuk dipakai di backend BtpnUserAPI.
+This API is for Register, Login, and Get Authorization Token.

 ### Login